sharontherese/latin-mass-funeral/content/the-wedding-mass.md

 In Thee, O Lord, have I hoped: I said, Thou art my God; my times are in Thy hands.

+## Secret

+Receive, we beseech Thee, O Lord, the offering made for the sacred law of matrimony; and be Thou the disposer of the work of which Thou art the author.
+Through Jesus Christ, Thy Son our Lord, who liveth and reigneth with Thee in the unity of the Holy Ghost, God world without end.
+Amen.

 ## Communion

 Psalms 127:4, 6